Overview

 Activity 3 – Take Action

 Using the Let’s Build Something toolkit, create an Empathy map that condenses your findings from potential users.
 Share any artifacts you create, along with some reflection on these processes as a Unit 1 Activities Discussion Forum post.
 Provide feedback and comments for your peers through their posts.
-The Empathy method you choose, the users you define, and the data you collect and analyze should contribute to your written summary and the contents of your Video proposal for Assignment 1.
+The Empathy method you choose, the users you define, and the data you collect and analyze should contribute to your written learning needs analysis and the development of personas for Assignment 1.

 For Assignment 1, you must gather and analyze data from stakeholders in your context, particularly prospective learners, to inform your idea for the design of a digital learning resource.
 Ensure you follow research ethics practices and that you find sufficient time to recruit, gather data, and analyze during the first two weeks of this course.